 How Much Should I Drink?

 Even though you don’t have work tomorrow, it’s still a Wednesday… and part of you probably just wants to go to sleep.
-You also know you have to wake up super early tomorrow to do shit for your mom and it would be really immature of you to use the “I’m way too hungover” excuse at age 25.
+You also know you have to wake up super early tomorrow to do shit for your mom and it would be really immature of you to use the “I’m way too hungover” excuse in your mid-late 20s.
 Right?
 So you probably shouldn’t drink that much.
 And if you can’t drink that much, then you DEFINITELY shouldn’t go to your local townie bar (that would be awkward… and you know you would end up drinking way too much anyway if you did).
 So maybe you should do, like, a 6 drink minimum?
 Or 4 drink minimum?
 Or let’s be serious – no drink minimum.
 Just try not to be enticed by any shots of fireball thrown your way.
 And don’t drink any red bull vodkas.
 I repeat — DO NOT drink any red bull vodkas.

 How Should I Deal With My Hangover?

 So when you are inevitably hungover tomorrow morning, because there’s no way you can prevent it even if you try (I know you’re going to get a red bull vodka and take a shot of fireball tonight even though I told you not to… YOLO, right?), you better cure it fast.
 I can’t tell you how because if I knew how to cure a hangover, my life would be infinitely different than it is right now.
 Just make sure you eat a bunch of shit and drink a ton of water when you get home tonight.
 If you have to, boot and rally in the morning.
 And don’t complain.
 If you’re hungover, suck it up.
-You’re fucking 25.
+You’re still in your fucking 20s.
 Pussy.